 Isabel Taylor is a singer-songwriter whose foundation in 60s and 70s acoustic folk music informs her musical style and songwriting.
-Her debut CD, Awake Again, was released in June 2016 and reached number 15 on the folk DJ charts in January 2017.
+Her songs are personal, yet universal and relatable — she delivers them with a clear, expressive voice.

 Isabel Taylor grew up in a family that appreciated music, from popular to classical.
 From a very young age she loved to sing, and participated in choirs throughout her primary and secondary school years.
 Taylor tried her hand at a number of instruments, including violin, recorder, flute, and piano, but it was the guitar that she connected with in junior high school, after being shown how to play a few chords by a friend.
 “I suddenly could accompany myself very easily — it was a revelation!
 Knowing just a few major and minor chords, I learned many of the songs I loved by John Denver, Elton John, Cat Stevens, and so many others.”
 Throughout high school, music and singing was a big part of Taylor’s social scene.